angelopoerio/devops_stuff/README.md

 # vagrant_postgres_streaming_replication
 PostgreSQL cluster in streaming replication

+# vagrant_gluster_ansible
+A glusterfs cluster provisioned by Ansible

 # backup_checker
 A python script to check the status of your backups in S3 buckets (it requires Boto)